 - Original documents confirming any educational and professional qualifications referred to in their application form.

-Where an applicant claims to have changed his/her name by deed poll or an other means (eg marriage, adoption, statutory declaration) he/she will be required to bring documentary evidence of the change.
+Where an applicant claims to have changed their name by deed poll or an other means (eg marriage, adoption, statutory declaration) they will be required to bring documentary evidence of the change.

 The School asks for the date of birth of all applicants (and proof of this) in accordance with the Guidance.
 Proof of date of birth is necessary so that the School may verify the identity of, and check for any unexplained discrepancies in the employment and education history of all applicants.
 The School does not discriminate on the grounds of age.